Schr\"odinger-Navier-Stokes equation for capillary fluids: Acknowledgements

 \section{Acknowledgements}

-LS thanks Flavio Toigo and Simon B\"ohly for useful discussions.
-LS acknowledges the project "Frontiere Quantistiche” (Dipartimenti di Eccellenza) of the Italian Ministry of University and Research (MUR), the ‘Iniziativa Specifica Quantum’ of INFN, the European Union-NextGenerationEU within the National Center for HPC, Big Data and Quantum Computing (Project No. CN00000013, CN1 Spoke 10: ‘Quantum Computing’), the EU Project PASQuanS 2.
+LS thanks Cesare Vianello and Flavio Toigo for useful discussions.
+LS acknowledges the project ``Frontiere Quantistiche'' (Dipartimenti di Eccellenza) of the Italian Ministry of University and Research (MUR), the ``Iniziativa Specifica Quantum'' of INFN, the European Union-NextGenerationEU within the National Center for HPC, Big Data and Quantum Computing (Project No. CN00000013, CN1 Spoke 10: ``Quantum Computing''), the EU Project PASQuanS 2.
 AT acknowledges support from GNFM-INdAM.